urbanopt/geojson-modelica-translator/geojson_modelica_translator/modelica/lib/runner/README.md

 ## Building and Pushing Docker Container

 The OpenModelica docker container provides compilation and simulation capabilities without needing to install OpenModelica on a client computer.
 The container includes Modelica Standards Library and a version of the Modelica Buildings Library.
-The table below shows the versions fo the dependencies.
+The table below shows the versions of the dependencies.

 The GMT requires a locally built image or a version from Docker hub to run tests.
 The public use image is hosted on [Docker hub](https://hub.docker.com/r/nrel/gmt-om-runner).